 Vintage and Harvest:

-To preserve this wine’s natural acidity and balance, as well as its more delicate aromas, it was 100% whole-cluster pressed.
-60% was fermented in predominantly mature Burgundy barrels, with a total new French oak component of just 8% (one barrel), and the remainder fermented in concrete.
-To further maintain its bright, fresh character, only 50% of the wine went through malolactic fermentation.
+This is our 15th vintage of this benchmark wine.
+It was 100% whole-cluster pressed.
+85% was fermented in predominantly mature Burgundy barrels, with a total of 13% new French oak.
+To enhance texture and richness, we fermented 15% in concrete.
+To maintain Conner Lee’s bright, fresh character, only 40% of the wine went through malolactic fermentation.
 In keeping with our gentle winemaking approach, and a belief in preserving nuance and complexity, this wine was not cold stabilized.
 As a result, if stored exceedingly cold, it may shed natural tartaric crystals.